RikGr/blog/_posts/2022-06-01-Dagger-Xpirit-Innovation-Day.md

 ![InnoDay](/images/blog-2.1.jpg)

-Bring all Xpirit employees together on a external location and let them work together on innovative subjects of their own choosing.
-Then at the end of the day we present our findings to each other in 5 minute Lighting Talks.
+Bring all Xpirit employees together on a external location and let them work on innovative subjects of their own choosing.
+Then at the end of the day present the findings to each other in 5 minute lighting talks.
 This is the concept of the Xpirit Innovation Day in a nutshell.
 Innovation must be understood in the broadest sense of the word.
-So while most subjects indeed are focused on the newest technologies, others dived into creating new product propositions for our customers, our working culture or creating a new hiring assessment.
+So while most subjects indeed are focused on the newest technologies, others dive into creating new product propositions for our customers, our working culture or creating a new hiring assessment to name just a few examples.

-I decided to join a subject with the nice alliterating title: Let's Dig into Dagger.
-I had read some LinkedIn post on its go live, so I knew a little bit of what it was and was curious to see how it worked and performed.
-Together with my colleague Chris van Sluijsveld we were a team of two and we started of the day with high hopes.
+I decided to join a topic with the nice alliterating title: Let's Dig into Dagger.
+I had read some LinkedIn post when Dagger went live, so I knew a little bit of what it was and was curious to see how it worked and performed.
+Together with my colleague Chris van Sluijsveld we were a team of two.
 Another team wanted to look into [Pulumi](https://www.pulumi.com/); a promising Infrastructure as Code (IaC) platform.
-We decided to connect our two subjects. <strong>To goal we set ourselves was to be able to deploy the Pulumi infrastructure with our Dagger CD pipeline.</strong>
+We decided to connect our two subjects. <strong>To goal we set was that we want to be able to deploy the Pulumi infrastructure with our Dagger CD pipeline at the end of the day.</strong>

 ## What is dagger?